briangunzenhauser/briangunzenhauser.com/posts/getting-a-street-address-from-geographic-coordinates.md

 ---
 layout: layoutPost
-title: Getting a Street Address from Geographic Coordinates
+title: 'Getting a Street Address from Geographic Coordinates'
 tags: post
-date: 2021-01-01
+date: '2022-06-24'
 ---

 # Getting a Street Address from Geographic Coordinates